A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Comprehensive Performance Evaluation of GDPR Concept Classifiers

-By trying different combinations of input features, classifier structures and models, we got 12 types of classifiers (see Table~\ref{table:6types_classifiers} for the detailed configurations of the 12 classifiers) and the results of each classifier.
 We used three common metrics, precision (P), recall (R), and F1-scores, to evaluate the performance of each classifier.
-The difference of performance between each two types can show the effect of the different configurations.
-The overall performances of selected classifiers are shown in Table~\ref{table:performance_segment_vs_document_levels} and detailed performances of some examples are shown in Table~\ref{table:detail_performance}.
-Due to the space limit, we only show the F1-scores of representative 6 classifiers in the two tables.
+The overall performances of the 12 types of classifiers are shown in Table~\ref{table:performance_segment_vs_document_levels} and detailed performances of some examples are shown in Table~\ref{table:detail_performance}.
+Due to the space limit, we only show the F1-scores of classifiers belonging to 6 representative types in the two tables.
 The full results of all classifiers can be found at \url{https://github.com/tp-sh/GDPR_privacy_policies/blob/main/data/complete_classifier_results.csv}.